crabcanon/crabcanon.github.com/_posts/2016-02-10-javascript-design-pattern-encapsulation.md

 };
 ```

-The above codes roughly implement a Phone class which is able to verify that the IMEI is valide when the object is created, and to display the given information as well.
+The above codes roughly implement a Phone class which is able to verify whether the IMEI is valide or not when the object is created, and also to display the given information.
 But the problem is that we don't have any control over what another programmer will assign to the attribute directly.
-For example, a phone may have multiple versions, each with its own IMEI.
-Therefore, another coder may create a function for selecting IMEI and use it to change the imei attribute directly, which means it's possible to skip the verification process and change the value of an attribute directly.
+For example, a phone may have multiple versions, each with its own IMEI, and another coder may create a function for selecting IMEI and use it to change the imei attribute directly, which means it's possible to skip the verification process and change the value of an attribute directly.
 Like this:

 ```javascript
 iPhone.imei = '123-456789';
 iPhone.display();
 ```

 To resolve this problem, we have to introduce Accessor and Mutator methods for each attribute.
-An accessor method will get the value of an attribute while a mutator method will set the value of an attribute.
+An accessor method will get the value while a mutator method will set the value of an attribute.

 ```javascript
 var Phone = function(imei, manufacture, model) {